Uno Kaskpeit

 Uno Kaskpeit (born 8 June 1957 in Valga) is an Estonian politician.
 He has been a member of the XIII Riigikogu and XIV Riigikogu.

-In 2000 he graduated from Estonian Academy of Security Sciences in border guard.
-In 2006 Kaskpeidi Unn graduated from Tallinn University in organisational behaviour.
+In 2000 he graduated from Estonian Academy of Security Sciences specializing as a border guard.
+In 2006 Kaskpeidi Unn graduated from Tallinn University with a degree in organisational behaviour.

-Since 2015 he is a member of Conservative People's Party of Estonia.
+Since 2015 he has been a member of the Conservative People's Party of Estonia.